Contents: Intake Components ↧ Release components ↧ Passive and active diagnostic tests ↧ Warm-up cycle ↧ Crash data ↧

 Passive and active diagnostic tests

-A passive test is a diagnostic that simply monitors a vehicle's system or component.
-Conversely, an active test is the taking of certain measures during the diagnosis, often based on the results of a passive test that has not been passed.
-For example, an active EGR test will cause the EGR valve to open during closed throttle braking and/or cause the EGR valve to close stably.
-Each of these conditions affects reservoir pressure.
+A passive test is a diagnostic that simply monitors a vehicle system or component.
+Conversely, an active test is a diagnostic action taken, often based on a failed passive test.
+For example, an active EGR test will force the EGR valve to open during braking with the throttle closed and/or force the EGR valve to close steadily.
+Each of these conditions will affect manifold pressure.

 Warm-up cycle

-The warm-up cycle means that the engine temperature must reach a minimum of 70°C and rise to a minimum of 22°C after driving.
-Boundary data is an element of the diagnostic system, where various vehicle data are stored at the time an exhaust system malfunction is stored in the memory and when a command is given to turn on the malfunction indicator.
-This information will help you find the cause of the problem.
+The warm-up cycle means that the engine temperature must reach a minimum of 70°C and rise to a minimum of 22°C after the trip.
+The boundary data is an element of the diagnostic system where various data about the car is stored at the time of storing the emission system failure and when the command to turn on the malfunction indicator is given.
+This data will help to find the cause of the problem.